Spin

 “I’m so tired.
 Miserable.
 I’m ready now.”

 “That decision isn’t yours.
 And it isn’t mine.
 When you’re supposed to go, you’ll go.
-In the meantime, you’ve got your diner, your park, and the ocean.
+In the meantime, you’ve got your diner, park, and the ocean.
 The Wonder Wheel.
 And all of our memories.”

 Every night was the same.
 An old record played while Harvey snacked on crackers and finished reading the news.
 Three hours in front of the television followed—a police drama, a courtroom drama, the lottery drawing that yielded nothing in his favor, and finally, a hospital drama, all of which he washed down with half a bottle of wine, sometimes more.
 Afterward, in his blue boxer shorts and white t-shirt, he went to the bedroom where Cervantes was waiting and drowsily chipped away at the chivalrous virtues and windmills until his yawns became too frequent to concentrate.
 He closed the book and rummaged through the nightstand's top drawer filled with antacid tablets, rubber bands, nail clippers, rogue paper clips, pencils, loose change, old subway tokens, and batteries until he found what he needed.
 Pulling a tissue from its box, he wiped away the dust before reaching into the lower drawer.